Lex-2008/backup3/README.md

 backup3
 =======

-My third attempt at making backups (hence the name) - using bash and SQLite.
+My ~~third~~ _actually, forth_ attempt at making backups - using bash and SQLite.

 Setup
 -----

+Find a writeable dir to keep your backups in (say, `/var/backups`) and run:

+	BACKUP_ROOT=/var/backups init.sh

+It will create necessary dirs and sqlite database to hold information.

 ### Requirements

 * sqlite3
+* flock
 * bc
 * df